idris-lang/Idris-dev/docs/reference/erasure.rst

 understandable naming.

-If the same type is used in both erased and non-erased context, it will retain its fields to accomodate the least common denominator -- the non-erased context.
+If the same type is used in both erased and non-erased context, it will retain its fields to accommodate the least common denominator -- the non-erased context.
 This is particularly troublesome in the case of the type of (dependent) pairs, where it actually means that no erasure would be performed.
 We should probably locate disjoint uses of